FrozenNode/Laravel-Administrator/readme.md

 Administrator is released under the MIT License.
 See the LICENSE file for details.

 ## Changelog

+### 2.0.0
+- Reorganized the libraries
+- title_field is now name_field
+- relation is now relationship
+- currency is now number and non-currency number types are now supported
+- $edit and $filters arrays no longer have default values.
+You must supply them or they won't show up
+- $column now accepts a 'select' option for any field to allow for proper sorting
+- Temporarily found a work around for a major bug with Laravel paginate() method where it wouldn't properly count the rows when using a grouping (will be fixed in L4)
+- Innumerable bugfixes (with plenty more to come)

 ### 1.2.0
 - Added all field types to filters